Hughes–Stovin syndrome: Research directions

-There is less than 50 published English literature on this condition, therefore, the available research can often be limited in providing thorough information on the syndrome.
+There are less than 50 published case studies in English on this condition; the available research is quite limited in providing thorough information on the syndrome.
 Therefore, some aspects of the illness are not adequately researched due to the lack of case reports.
 Authors have established a focus research group to establish the necessary information on Hughes-Stovin syndrome, the research group had been called HSS International Study Group, HSSISG.
 The research group hopes to gather available information on the syndrome to better assess the pathogenesis of the disease, its course of action and the way it progresses.
 This would allow the facilitation of early diagnosis and enhance the efficiency at which the syndrome is assessed, potentially reducing the risk of mortality.
 Recent research further emphasizes the need of early diagnosis, as multiple research presents patients with severe cases due to neglecting treatment.

 Overall, the available research is limited in providing knowledge on the mechanism and course of the disease, however, multiple cited research articles present the disease as an incomplete form of Behçet's disease.
 Current research presume the disease proceeds in a manner similar to Behçet's disease, with similar symptoms except skin findings.
 Furthermore, current research heavily consists of case studies that allows us to depict the similarities of patients suffering from Hughes-Stovin syndrome.
 Presented research also stresses the importance of early diagnosis and treatment to improve the prognosis of the disease and prevent fatal consequences.
 There is a clear need for further research to further investigate genetic, etiological and pathological basis for the disease.